bijaymunda181/Linux-prep/linux-questions.md

 - maxsize:-	Rotate the log immediately if it grows larger than this size, even if the scheduled time (daily/weekly) has not arrived.

+## 🔥 Question 6: What is copytruncate used for in logrotate?